Verbatim text

 With the defined typing, every line is numbered, and the number goes in the margin.
 The option to have the line numbers displayed is numbering=line.

-This is a rather long line that is wrapped, so look how the line numbering is done
+\startcode This is the first line This is a rather long line that is wrapped, so look how the line numbering is done Another line Last line after an empty line \stopcode

 It is rendered as: